TooTallNate/proxy-agents/README.md

 The `HttpsProxyAgent` class implements an `http.Agent` subclass that connects to the specified "HTTP(s) proxy server" in order to proxy HTTPS and/or WebSocket requests.
-This is acheived by using the HTTP `CONNECT` method.
+This is achieved by using the HTTP `CONNECT` method.

 The `opts` argument may either be a string URI of the proxy server to use, or an "options" object with more specific properties: